 Welcome to the Cottey College financial aid page.
-Please contact us regarding any questions on Cottey financial aid.
 We're here to help make your Cottey education a reality by helping you and your family understand and navigate the financial aid process.
 We know you have questions about financing a college education.
 The good news is that Cottey has been able to remain affordable due to our strong financial foundation, endowment, and the continued financial support of the P.E.O.
 Sisterhood, a philanthropic educational organization dedicated solely to furthering education for women.
 A Cottey degree is a smart investment!

 - Typically, 98% of Cottey students receive some kind of financial aid.